mutl3y/prtg_client_uitil/docs/prtg_client_util_sshremote.md

 run command remotely through ssh tunnel

-Functionality is restricted to running prtg_client_util remotely from /var/prtg/scriptsxml. a copy of the app must be p[laced in that folder with execute permissions for remote user
+Functionality is restricted to running prtg_client_util remotely from /var/prtg/scriptsxml. a copy of the app must be placed in that folder with execute permissions for remote user

 Be aware this effectively allows PRTG to perform remote code execution.